Code-Institute-Submissions/east-africa-safari/README.md

 __As a user who likes travelling__
 * I am a user who has never been to East Africa, I want to browse the site and get inspiration to tour East Africa.
-    * At the preview section, the user will get preview stories about Kenya, Uganda and Tanzania, this will entice the to want to read more.
+    * At the preview section, the user will get preview stories about Kenya, Uganda and Tanzania, this will entice the user to want to read more.

 __As a user who is a tourist__
 * I am a user who is looking for a travel destination site in East Africa.
 I want to be able to make